Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     . config/shared-cfg.sh
     ~~~

-- Load the shared queries and alert group.
+- Run the script to create the shared resource group and set up resources within it.

     ~~~bash
     bash scripts/shareddeploy.sh